ccbogel/QualCoder/README.md

 ### Linux

 ### Prerequisites
-You will need to have a `python3.x` version installed.
+You will need to have a `python3.6` or newer version installed.
 You will also need to have a `vlc` player installed - for audio and video.